theKlanc/YAIC/README.md

 # YAIC
 Yet Another Imgui Console

-Header only C++ Imgui console, with support for stdout redirection unto itself.
+Header only C++ Imgui console, with support for stdout redirection into itself.

 ## Usage
 myCustomConsole.hpp